The all-new Toy Story Land opened this year at Walt Disney World in Florida and we were given the opportunity to check it out!

 There’s even a giant-sized Play Family Camper that offers all the Toy Story merchandise and memorabilia you could want.

-We’ll have more reports on our time in Disney at the other attractions, including our first visit back to the beautiful Pandora (the world from Avatar), but we first wanted to let you know about this exciting new park — it is not to be missed, especially if you’re a Toy Story fan — it will bring out the kid in you!
+This exciting new park is not to be missed, especially if you’re a Toy Story fan — it will bring out the kid in you!
 Make sure to check all the photos below to see the details and vibrant colors of this beautiful new park.

 Toy Story Land is located inside Disney’s Hollywood Studios.
 Disney Parks have shared with us an offer open to Canadian residents wanting to visit Disney World in Florida.
 Click here to save on an adult 4-day or longer base theme park ticket to all four Walt Disney World Parks.